ad-moreno/range-demo/README.md

 ## Technologies Used

-This application was designed using TypeScript, React, and Vite.
-For querying and cache management, React Query is used.
+This application was designed using TypeScript, React, and Next.js.
+Data is retrieved from the server and statically rendered to maintain high performance.
 In terms of testing, Jest and Testing Library are employed to guarantee the application functions as intended.
 The data from Mock API is validated via Zod schemas to assure the data structure is as expected.

 ## Getting Started